kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 **Node controller** forcefully deletes pod if the pod is scheduled to a node that does not exist ([code](../../pkg/controller/node/nodecontroller.go#L474)).
 The pod will continue to exist if it has pending finalizers.
 The node controller will futilely retry the deletion.
 Also, the `node controller` forcefully deletes pods before deleting the node ([code](../../pkg/controller/node/nodecontroller.go#L592)).
 If the pods have pending finalizers, the `node controller` will go ahead deleting the node, leaving those pods behind.
 These pods will be deleted from the key-value store when the pending finalizers are removed.

-**Podgc** deletes terminated pods if there are too many of them in the cluster. `Podgc` should remove any pending finalizers to make sure the pods are deleted.
+**Podgc** deletes terminated pods if there are too many of them in the cluster.
+We need to make sure finalizers on Pods are taken off quickly enough so that the progress of `Podgc` is not affected.

 **Deployment controller** adopts existing `ReplicaSet` (RS) if its template matches.
-If a matching RS has a pending `GCFinalizer`, deployment shouldn't adopt it, because the RS controller will not scale up/down a RS that's being deleted.
-Hence, `deployment controller` needs to check if a RS is being deleted before adopting it.
-If the RS is being deleted, then the `deployment controller` should wait for the status of the RS to show 0 replicas to avoid creating extra pods, then create a new RS.
+If a matching RS has a pending `GCFinalizer`, deployment should adopt it, take its pods into account, but shouldn't try to mutate it, because the RS controller will ignore a RS that's being deleted.
+Hence, `deployment controller` should wait for the RS to be deleted, and then create a new one.

 **Replication controller manager**, **Job controller**, and **ReplicaSet controller** ignore pods in terminated phase, so pods with pending finalizers will not block these controllers.

 **PetSet controller** will be blocked by a pod with pending finalizers, so Synchronous GC might slow down its progress.

-**kubectl**: synchronous GC can replace the **kubectl delete** reapers.
-Currently `kubectl delete` blocks until all dependents and the owner are deleted.
-To maintain this behavior, after switched to using synchronous GC, *kubectl delete* needs to poll on the removal of the owner object.
+**kubectl**: synchronous GC can simplify the **kubectl delete** reapers.
+Let's take the `deployment reaper` as an example, since it's the most complicated one.
+Currently, the reaper finds all `RS` with matching labels, scales them down, polls until `RS.Status.Replica` reaches 0, deletes the `RS`es, and finally deletes the `deployment`.
+If using the synchronous GC, `kubectl delete deployment` is as easy as sending a synchronous GC delete request for the deployment, and polls until the deployment is deleted from the key-value store.

+Note that this **changes the behavior** of `kubectl delete`.
+The command will be blocked until all pods are deleted from the key-value store, instead of being blocked until pods are in the terminating state.
+This means `kubectl delete` blocks for longer time, but it has the benefit that the resources used by the pods are released when the `kubectl delete` returns.

+Old kubectl is not affected, because `DeleteOptions.SynchronousGarbageCollection` defaults to false.

 ## Security implications